FredPont/spatial/README.md

  <a href="https://github.com/fyne-io">
     <img src="./src/web/fyne.png" height="30">
 </a>
 statically linked.
 Precompiled static  binaries are are available for Linux, Mac, and Windows.
-Installation of Single-Cell Spatial Explorer is immediate.

 ## Documentation